vim-conf-live/neovimconf.live/apps/web/src/content/speakers/famiu.md

 os: Linux
 terminal: GNOME Terminal
 language: C++
-talk: No other 'option': Neovim option internals
+talk: "No other 'option': Neovim option internals"
 ---

 Ever wondered how Neovim options work, or why there isn't native support for List/Dictionary options?
 Watch Famiu explain the internals of Neovim options, the attempts at unifying all the separate interfaces for dealing with them, and what the future of Neovim options might look like.